 2) Take a Graffiti Art Tour of the City

-Honestly, this one of the coolest tours you can do in Bristol, I lived here for a year and never thought to go on this tour despite seeing the incredible art around me every day.
+Honestly, this one of the coolest tours you can do in Bristol.
+I lived here for a year and never thought to go on this tour despite seeing the incredible art around me every day.
 Bristol is the street art capital of the UK, and a quick tour will show you why this is (Banksy certainly helps).

 Not only do you go on a really thorough walking tour of some of the best parts of the city, seeing out street art with a knowledgable guide that’ll take you through Bristol’s fascinating history and relationship to street art, you then get to try it out!